ImpulseFPS/qb-society/README.md

-#  Society for jobs used with QBCore Framework
+#  Society for jobs used with QBCore framework